Summary

 Wikipedia

 Born in Scranton, Pennsylvania, Casey is the son of Bob Casey Sr., a former governor of Pennsylvania.
-He attended the College of the Holy Cross and received his Juris Doctor from the Catholic University of America.
-He practiced law in Scranton and began his political career as Pennsylvania Auditor General, a post to which he was elected in 1996 and held until 2005.
+After graduating from the College of the Holy Cross and the Catholic University of America, he practiced law in Scranton before beginning his political career as Pennsylvania Auditor General, a position he was elected to in 1996 and held until 2005.

 Early life and education